AntiBenevolence/PrototypeCars-CISC4900/README.md

 ## About

 Our project is a collaborative effort by a group of four programmers who are passionate about creating a realistic driving simulator.
-Our aim is to develop a simulator that offers an immersive experience with a variety of cars, each meticulously crafted to have its own unique handling and feel.
+We aim to develop a simulator that offers an immersive experience with a variety of cars, each meticulously crafted to have its unique handling and feel.

-In our simulator, every car will behave differently based on engine placement, drivetrain type and weight distribution.
+In our simulator, every car will behave differently based on engine placement, drivetrain type, and weight distribution.
 Through advanced algorithms and programming techniques, we're striving to simulate the intricacies of real-world driving dynamics.
-The way each car is set up will influence its behavior, allowing for a dynamic and engaging experience that evolves with your driving style, as well as showcases the pros and cons of each main drivetrain type and weight distribution.
+The way each car is set up will influence its behavior, allowing for a dynamic and engaging experience that evolves with your driving style, as well as showcasing the pros and cons of each main drivetrain type and weight distribution.

-We're dedicated to delivering a realistic and enjoyable driving simulation that caters to both casual players and enthusiasts alike as well as clearly showcases the differences in car behavior based on the setup the player goes with.
+We're dedicated to delivering a realistic and enjoyable driving simulation that caters to both casual players and enthusiasts alike as well as showcases the differences in car behavior based on the setup the player goes with.

 ## Features